uber-archive/idl/README.md

 the repo.
 All thrift IDL files are contained in this directory.

-Service authors need to understand how this directory is organized and should only every edit/modify the thrift IDL files for the service in question.
+Service authors need to understand how this directory is organized and should only ever edit/modify the thrift IDL files for the service in question.
 Client authors should never have to edit/modify files in this directory and should only use the files contained therein as references for the interfaces they are consuming.